-The WGS-5225 Series supports redundant ring technology and features strong, rapid self-recovery capability to prevent interruptions and external intrusions.
-It incorporates advanced ITU-T G.8032 ERPS (Ethernet Ring Protection Switching) technology, Spanning Tree Protocol (802.1s MSTP), and dual power input system into customer's industrial automation network to enhance system reliability and uptime in harsh factory environments.
-In a certain simple ring network, the recovery time of data link can be as fast as 20ms.
+The IGS-5225 series supports redundant ring technology and features strong, rapid self-recovery capability to prevent interruptions and external intrusions.
+It incorporates advanced ITU-T G.8032 ERPS (Ethernet Ring Protection Switching) technology, Spanning Tree Protocol (802.1s MSTP), and redundant power input system into customer's industrial automation network to enhance system reliability and uptime in harsh factory environments.
+In a certain, simple Ring network, the recovery time of data link can be as fast as 20ms.